How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 4. Try to lead him to truth and the cross.

-Generic witnessing
+Generic witnessing:

 For the Atheist/Agnostic/

 (Name), There's something I wanted to discuss.
 You know...
-I remember you said you are an atheist, but I never asked what your main issue is that prevents you from believing.
+I remember you said you are an atheist//agnostic/open, but I never asked what your main issue is that prevents you from believing.
 Cutting through all the typical stuff people say, what would be your one reason?

 >answer that objection.
 (Scroll to find)

-Tell him - did you know people do not need to have perfect proof for something to be believed.
+Tell him - "did you know people do not need to have perfect proof for something to be believed.
 We only need reasonable evidence to believe it.
-We learn and grow more in our understanding as we grow in our faith, after we believe.
+We learn and grow more in our understanding as we grow in our faith, after we believe."
 [Explain reasonable evidence. ]

-A lot of people dont know this - Did you know in the OT God tells us he would defeat death and the NT tells us how he did it?
+"A lot of people dont know this - Did you know in the OT God tells us he would defeat death and the NT tells us how he did it?"

-Our problem and reason people dont want God to exist is because intuitively we know we are accountable to God for our sins.
+"Our problem and reason people dont want God to exist is because intuitively we know we are accountable to God for our sins.
 We know in our hearts and our conscience tells us when we do wrong.
-Doesnt matter if it is people in a far flung secluded tribe* or here in our country, everyone admits it.
+Doesnt matter if it is people in a far flung secluded tribe* or here in our country, everyone admits it."

 Conclude:

-Since we know these things are actually true, and that sinners are headed for judgment and damnation, we need to flee to Christ for salvation.
+"Since we know these things are actually true, and that sinners are headed for judgment and damnation, we need to flee to Christ for salvation.
 Jesus said Repent and Believe (Mark 1:15).
-If we turn to Jesus and trust in Him [who he is and what he has done] he will save us.
-Right here right now, do you want to be right with God and desire to live rightly?
+If we turn to Jesus and trust in Him [who he is and what he has done] he will save us. ---- Right here right now, do you want to be made right with God and desire to live rightly?"

 [If they delay and not really want to, say this]:

-God wants to restore us to our original design, to before the Fall happened, where we are in a right relationship with God, know Him, love Him, have spiritual life, and live blessed.
+"God wants to restore us to our original design, to before the Fall happened, where we are in a right relationship with God, know Him, love Him, have spiritual life, and live blessed.
 Our Creator is lovingly wanting to restore all things and lead us into a sin free eternity of blessing and peace.

 Knowing tomorrow isnt guaranteed, getting right with God today is important, as ones eternity is at risk if they delay getting this matter settled.
 Life without God is hard and hopeless, and will be ripped from us one day when death ceazes us because of our sins.
 Theres no hope after death, just the expectation of perfect justice, judgment and damnation for our crimes against God.
 We dont have to pay that debt in eternity if Christ pays it for us now, by obeying the Gospel.
 It is in our best interest.
 We get the free gift of eternal life, adoption of sons of God, the New nature with new desires, a renewed purpose in life and actual relationship with our God.
 That's all great news.

-... please consider this today.
+... please consider this today."

 For the Religionist: